deedy5/duckduckgo_search/README.md

         region: wt-wt, us-en, uk-en, ru-ru, etc. Defaults to "wt-wt".

     Returns:
-        List of dictionaries with suggestions results, or None if there was an error.
+        List of dictionaries with suggestions results.

     Raises:
         DuckDuckGoSearchException: Raised when there is a generic exception during the API request.